Are you ready to start an email list?

-Step 1: How to Start Building an Email List?
+How to Start Building an Email List

 The first thing is you will need to do sign up for an email service.

 There are a few different ways, but one of the easiest ways is embedding a signup form into your current blog posts.
 At that point, the content is your tool.
-Great content plus more signups!
+Great content plus more email sign-ups!

-Well, If you’re going to start building your email list, Constant Contact is an ideal email marketing tool for bloggers and small businesses.
+If you’re going to start building your email list, Constant Contact is an ideal email marketing tool for bloggers and small businesses.

 Once you’ve completed the signup form, you’ll be directed to your Constant Contact dashboard.
 It will guide you about what to do next with building your email list.

 Constant Contact provides you professional, modern email templates that are FREE to use.
 You can explore the templates library and able to pick one of your choices.
-Simply you can customize it according to your needs!
+Simply you can customize it according to your needs.